wu87988622/ohara/docs/src/rest/rest-workers.rst

 connector, the tasks of you connectors still be deployed on 3 nodes.
 That is to say, the connector can’t get more resources to execute.

-Worker is based on :ref:`Broker <rest-broker>`, hence you have to create broker cluster first.
+Worker is based on :ref:`Broker <rest-brokers>`, hence you have to create broker cluster first.
 Noted that a broker cluster can be used by multi worker clusters.
 BTW, worker cluster will pre-allocate a lot of topics on broker cluster, and the pre-created topics CAN’T be reused by different